XMPro/Blueprints-Accelerators-Patterns/docs/_patterns/WidgetAlertCountRollupStatic.md

 <hr />

 ![image-right]({{ site.url }}/assets/images/Patterns/Widgets/AlertCountRollupStatic/LightTheme/AlertCountRollupStaticTotalBox.png){: .align-right}
 To configure and use the total box, select the box named <b>Total Box</b> and configure its data source under <i>Block Properties</i>.
-Then make sure to change the fields within the box to get their values from the data source vs static.
+Then make sure to change the fields within the box to get their values from the data source vs static.444

 <hr />